Gamma-Microsystems/SiriusOS/docs/CreatingDistribution.md

 But if you came here from linux distrodev we recommend you to use grub

 # Termination
-Now you decide, how do you want to build your OS, where you will host etc.
+Now you decide, how do you want to build your OS, where you will host it, etc.